Ugo Brachetti Peretti

-Ugo Maria Brachetti Peretti (born July 8, 1965, Rome) is an Italian oil executive, chairman of Gruppo API since 2007.
+Ugo Maria Brachetti Peretti (born July 8, 1965, in Rome) is an Italian entrepreneur who served as Chairman of the Gruppo API from 2007 to 2026 and is Chief Executive Officer and Chairman of the investment company Energy Capital Fund.

+Appointed Cavaliere del Lavoro in 2019, he has served since 2022 as Councillor of the Representation of the Order of Malta to the Italian Republic.

 Family

 His father, Count Aldo Maria Brachetti Peretti, Cavaliere Del Lavoro was the head of the family group, Anonima Petroli Italiana (API) for thirty years, until his retirement in September 2007.
-The company was founded by his maternal grandfather Cavaliere Del Lavoro Ferdinando Peretti.
+The company was founded by his maternal grandfather, Cavaliere Del Lavoro Ferdinando Peretti.
 His mother, Mila Peretti, is the National Inspectress of the Italian Red Cross, which she has served for over 30 years.
 She is the only woman in Italy to carry the military grade of General.
-In 2005 Peretti married the Countess Isabella Borromeo Arese Taverna (sister of Matilde Borromeo, Princess zu Fürstenberg, and Lavinia, wife of John Elkann, and half-sister of Beatrice Borromeo).
+In 2005, Peretti married the Countess Isabella Borromeo Arese Taverna (sister of Matilde Borromeo, Princess zu Fürstenberg, and Lavinia, wife of John Elkann, and half-sister of Beatrice Borromeo).
 They have three children.